 3. Metabolic Interventions, Rapamycin, Metformin, GLP-1

-Metformin, an old and cheap diabetes drug, is at the center of the flagship TAME trial, which aims to test whether it delays age-related diseases in healthy humans.
+Metformin, an old and cheap diabetes drug, is at the center of the landmark TAME trial, which aims to test whether it delays age-related diseases in healthy humans.
 GLP-1 drugs (Ozempic and its peers) have surprised the field: beyond weight loss, they show anti-inflammatory signals and protection for the heart and brain.
 But they also cause muscle mass loss, highlighting that there is no free lunch.

 4. Epigenetic Clocks, The Measurement Tool